-U.S. Department of Housing and UrbanDev elopment Office of Public and Indian Housing OMB Approval No. 2577-0157 (exp.
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing OMB Approval No. 2577-0157 (exp.
 11/30/2023)

 Applicability.
-This form is applicable to any construction/development contract greater than \$150,000.
+This form is applicable to any construction/development contract greater than \$250,000.

-Public reporting burden for this collection of information is estimated to average 1 hour.
-This includes the time for collecting, reviewing, and reporting the data.
-The information requested is required to obtain a benefit.
-This form includes those clauses required by OMB's common rule on grantee procurement, implemented at HUD in 2 CFR 200, and those requirements set forth in Section 3 of the Housing and Urban Development Act of 1968 and its amendment by the Housing and Community Development Act of 1992, implemented by HUD at 24 CFR Part 135.
+Public reporting burden for this collection of information is estimated to average 1.0 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Comments regarding the accuracy of this burden estimate and any suggestions for reducing this burden can be sent to the Reports Management Officer, Office of Policy Development and Research, REE, Department of Housing and Urban Development, 451 7th St SW, Room 4176, Washington, DC 20410-5000.
+When providing comments, please refer to OMB Approval No. 2577-0157.
+This form includes those clauses required by OMB's common rule on grantee procurement, implemented at HUD in 2 CFR 200, and those requirements set forth in Section 3 of the Housing and Urban Development Act of 1968 and its amendment by the Housing and Community Development Act of 1992, implemented by HUD at 24 CFR Part 75.
 The form is required for construction contracts awarded by Public Housing Agencies (PHAs).
 The form is used by Housing Authorities in solicitations to provide necessary contract clauses.
-If the form were not used, PHAs would be unable to enforce their contracts...
-There are no assurances of confidentiality.
-HUD may not conduct or sponsor, and an applicant is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+If the form were not used, PHAs would be unable to enforce their contracts.
+Responses to the collection of information are required to obtain a benefit or to retain a benefit.
+The information requested does not lend itself to confidentiality.
+HUD may not conduct or sponsor, and a person is not required to respond to a collection of information unless it displays a currently valid OMB number.